Arrogant Is To Modest As Feeble Is To

 Analyzing the Relationship: Arrogant and Modest

 The relationship between "arrogant" and "modest" is one of opposites.
 They represent contrasting attitudes towards oneself.
 Arrogance is an excessive and often unwarranted sense of self-importance, while modesty is a balanced and humble view of one's own capabilities.
-These two words sit on opposite ends of a spectrum of self-perception.
-They are antonyms, representing contrary ways of behaving and viewing oneself in relation to others.
+On the flip side, these two words sit on opposite ends of a spectrum of self-perception.
+They are antonyms, representing contrary ways of behaving and viewing oneself in relation to others Not complicated — just consistent..

 Identifying the Analogous Term for Feeble